hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 - Prefer JSON payloads:

-  - Sending objects from `*ws-send` is natural because Nablla automatically `JSON.stringify` values that are plain objects.
+  - Sending objects from `*ws-send` is natural because Sercrod automatically `JSON.stringify` values that are plain objects.
   - Incoming messages that look like JSON are automatically parsed.

 - Use `*into` for the main “current message”, `$ws_messages` for history: